Prajwal-Prathiksh/knndbscan/README.md

 ### Input kNN-G file format
-    each line has all k neighbors of a point.
-The begining is the point id.
-Then all k neighbors has the format of distance followed by the neighbot id.
+    For ASCII file of kNN-G, each line has all k neighbors of a point.
+The beginning is the point id.
+Then all k neighbors has the format of distance followed by the neighbor id.
-    For example, k = 3, line for point 7 can be:
-        7 0.00 7 1.0 10 2.0 11
+    For example, k = 3, point 7 with 3-nearest neighbors are (0.0, 7) (1.0, 10) (2.0,11).
+Line for point 7 is: 7 0.00 7 1.0 10 2.0 11

+### Example kNN-G files
+    Some example kNN-G files are available from <https://drive.google.com/open?id=1osnWytsjqfwBWyFs70neaYgR9V3BKXUI>.
+    There are kNN-Gs for four datasets: MNIST70K, MNIST2M, CIFAR-10 and Uniform2S.
+For examople, "MNIST70K.knn100.txt.zip" contatins kNN-G graph of dataset MNIST70K with k=100.

 ### Output label file